Wi-Fi 8: an invisible revolution...

 • test roaming,

-• observe performance at the edge of the cell,
+• observe performance at the cell edge,

 • instrument networks with advanced tools.